 Value-based pricing, rather than billing by the hour, enables you to price your service based on the value of the results your client receives.
 By positioning your offering as a product and focusing on a common set of deliverables for every client, you can build predictability into your process.
 Then you can leverage your documented process and procedures, and find other ways to streamline how you deliver your work.

 A technology component for delivering your professional services further establishes the impression that it is a product.
 Yes, technology streamlines and automates processes to drive out costs, but the key is that with the help of technology, it looks and becomes a tangible.
-For more information, please click here and visit our Facebook and LinkedIn pages.
+For more information, please click here or visit us on LinkedIn.